 Projected future renewal and replacement expenditures are forecast to increase over time as the asset stock increases from growth.
 The expenditure is summarised in Fig 5.
 Note that all amounts are shown in real values.
+In terms of waste management serviceability from growth will increase at a great rate than the need for increased physical assets.

-The projected capital renewal and replacement program is shown in Appendix B.

-FIG 5: PROJECTED CAPITAL RENEWAL AND REPLACEMENT EXPENDITURE
+The projected capital renewal and replacement program is shown in Appendix B. FIG 5: PROJECTED CAPITAL RENEWAL AND REPLACEMENT EXPENDITURE